 We later rolled out a similar test on a number of other pages where we saw similar results.
-From page level, we moved onto full verticals and now there is a disavow process in place for the business where they actively QA all inbound links on a bi-weekly basis.
+From page level, we moved onto full verticals and now there is a disavow link process in place for the business where they actively QA all inbound links on a bi-weekly basis.

-Girdharee Saran, the Head of Digital Marketing at MyAdvo also felt spammy backlinks had blocked his growth.: After months of relentless efforts and earning some good backlinks, we were unable to see any upward movement in our traffic.
+Girdharee Saran, the Head of Digital Marketing at MyAdvo also felt low quality backlinks had blocked his growth.: After months of relentless efforts and earning some good backlinks, we were unable to see any upward movement in our traffic.
 After some research on our backlink profile, we stumbled upon the spam score ( on Moz premium) of my backlinks.
 Some of them even had 90% or more spam score, that’s when I decided to experiment with the disavow file.

 We disavowed all 17 domains (Created a domain level disavow file as I had multiple backlinks from the same domains) with the spam score of more than 15%.
 After two days we started seeing an upward trend in our organic traffic, its doubled in last 45 days.
 We also earned some quality backlinks during this period but disavow surely played a critical role.